HariSekhon/Nagios-Plugins/README.md

 ##### Perl CPAN Modules #####

-If installing the Perl CPAN modules via your package manager or by hand instead of running the 'make' command as listed above, then read the 'Makefile' file for the list of Perl CPAN modules that you need to install.
+If installing the Perl CPAN modules via your package manager or by hand instead of running the 'make' command as listed in Quick Setup, then read the 'Makefile' file for the list of Perl CPAN modules that you need to install.

 ### Other Dependencies ###